This post may contain affiliate links, which help keep this content free. (Full disclosure)

 What Is Veal Scallopini?

 Scallopini refers to thinly sliced meat, usually beef, veal, or chicken.
+(Including in chicken piccata!)
 So, veal scallopini is a dish made with thinly sliced veal cutlets and usually a reduced sauce.

 In this healthy veal scallopini recipe, we’re using an Italian piccata sauce which is a creamy, white-wine-based sauce with capers.